Meet the people who’ll make your business future-fit

 Presenting is one of her passions, with Ima having been a keynote speaker at Pure, the UK’s largest gathering of fashion buyers, and Minas Fashion Week in Brazil.
 Born and raised in Stratford, east London, Ima studied at Central Saint Martins and London College of Communication.
 She spends her spare time investigating inclusive societies and building a formidable personal wardrobe.

-Assistant Editor - Consumer Attitudes & Technology
+Researcher - Consumer Attitudes & Technology